o3de/o3de.org/content/docs/user-guide/packaging/project-export/project-export-android.md

 export DNAME="cn=o3de-android-project, ou=o3de, o=LF, c=US"
 keytool -genkey -keystore $KEYSTORE_FILE_PATH -storepass $STOREPASS  -alias $ALIAS -keypass $KEYPASS -keyalg RSA -keysize $KEYSIZE -validity $VALIDITY -dname $DNAME
 ```
-5. Make sure the o3de engine bootstrap registry is enabled for android.
-To do so, go to your O3DE engine installation and edit the file at `$O3DE_ENGINE_PATH/Registry/bootstrap.setreg` so that the `assets` field uses `android`.
+5. Make sure the O3DE bootstrap registry is enabled for Android.
+To do so, go to your O3DE installation and edit the file at `$O3DE_ENGINE_PATH/Registry/bootstrap.setreg` so that the `assets` field uses `android`.
 Like so:
 ```
 "assets": "android",
 ```